MariaExtrella/QATestTheAgileMonkeys/README.md

 [ChangeUserRole.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/ChangeUserRole.feature):

-This file changes the role of a given user and it is allowed only for admin datas.
+This Feature changes the role of a given user and it is allowed only for admin users.

-To test it, this file get the username of the user and the new role we want to configure as a text created in the main Feature that calls it:
+To test it, this file get the username of the user and the new role we want to configure as a text created in the main calling Feature:

     * def userChangeRole =
     """